dbcook/openrocket-database/README.md

 replaced by this package.

 I like to keep both a "stock" and a "stripped" OpenRocket so that I can run either way.
 The following commands show how to achieve that.
+You can also use a graphical "zip" tool if you prefer.

 ```bash
 cd location-of-openrocket-jar